Q-Step Study Pathways

-Bristol Q-Step is funded by the Nuffield Foundation, ESRC and HEFCE, as a strategic response to the shortage of quantitatively-skilled social science graduates looked for by employers and for postgraduate research.
+Bristol Q-Step - funded by the Nuffield Foundation, ESRC and HEFCE - is a strategic response to the shortage of quantitatively-skilled social science graduates looked for by employers and for postgraduate research.

-As one of only 15 centres in the UK, it is part of a national network that is training a new generation of social scientists.
+As one of 15 centres in the UK, Bristol Q-Step is part of a national network that is training a new generation of social scientists.

-We offer a unique set of three (BSc) and four year (MSci) degree programmes giving students the opportunity to study on a cross-disciplinary pathway giving enhanced skills training in applied quantitative methods.
-It is designed to boost knowledge and confidence in analysing, presenting and interpreting quantitative data.
+Q-Step enhanced pathways are a unique set of three (BSc) and four-year (MSci) degree programmes in Childhood studies, Criminology, Geography, Politics, Social Policy or Sociology.
+These cross-disciplinary pathways include enhanced skills training in applied quantitative methods, designed to boost knowledge and confidence in analysing, presenting and interpreting quantitative data.

-These enhanced degree programmes are available now and to students applying for October 2016 entry.
-For further information please contact the relevant admissions team at our participating schools:
+For course information please contact the relevant admissions team at our participating schools: